binjr/binjr/distribution/templates/latest_release.md

-# Latest Release
+# binjr

 The latest available release of binjr is ${tagName}, released on ${releaseDate}.

 Complete release information can be found in the [change log](CHANGELOG.md).

 <style>
   .md-typeset button {